Meeting the City's Obligations & Requirements

 The Board of Review meets the third week of March to hear appeals of assessed value and hardship cases.
 The July and December Boards of Review meet to correct clerical errors of assessed and taxable value, homestead status and also to hear poverty appeals.

 Tax information can be obtained from the Treasurer's Office either by parcel number, address, or owner name.
 The five most recent years of tax history are available on computer; prior tax years are kept in binders.
 Tax payers can access tax amounts and taxable values to be used in preparing federal and state tax returns by viewing the information online, visiting the Treasurer's Office, or by phoning (734) 722-2000.

 Summer tax bills are mailed out the first week of July each year and are due by October 1.
 Starting October 2 until February 28, 1/2% per month penalty is added.
 Winter tax bills are mailed out the first week of December and are due by February 14.
 On February 15 a one-time 3% penalty is added to unpaid winter taxes.

 Starting March 1, real property taxes are considered delinquent and must be paid to Wayne County.
 Call (313) 224-5990 for penalties and interest.
 Personal property taxes are still collected by the City of Wayne after March 1.
 Call the Treasurer's office at (734) 722-2000 for penalties and interest.

-Taxes can be paid by mail, online, in person at City Hall between 10:00am and 4:30pm, Monday through Thursday.
+Taxes can be paid by mail, online, in person at City Hall between 10:00am and 4:30pm, Monday through Thursday; and between 8:30am and 1:00pm on Friday.
 For the convenience of our customers, there is also a drop box at the entrance of City Hall for after-hour payments.